 - The Natural and Cultural Heritage Division (DPIPWE)

-The first Coordinating Body meeting was held on 23 June 2021 and is scheduled to meet again in September.
+The second Coordinating Body meeting was held on 22 September 2021 and the next meeting is scheduled for late October.

 The Coordinating Body will provide updates in the form of a communique after each meeting: